HongboQiao/Orc_Band/README.md

 1. Calculate molecular descriptors for organic semiconductor from SMILES strings;
 2. Determine predictors for mathine learning mehthod by LASSO regression;
 3. Screen and optimization of regression model;
-4. Build a wrapping function that help user to use our model
+4. Build a wrapping function that help user to use our model.

 ### Calculation by RDkit
 [RDkit](https://www.rdkit.org/) is a very useful and opensource package which can be download very easily.
 By using the map calculation in the package, we can easily get thousands of descriptors from the SMILES strings.
 And use several methods to screen the predictors.